piragenth-ltfb/docker-compose/wordpress/wp-content/plugins/themeisle-companion/readme.txt

 OrbitFox is a user-centred plugin with an easy-to-use admin panel.
 One of the most important features is that modules will only be loaded if they meet two conditions.
 If they are needed and if they are compatible with your existing themes and plugins.
 This will cut down on the unnecessary bloating of your website.

-We've also built some fantastic <a href="http://themeisle.com/wordpress-themes/free/" rel="nofollow" target="_blank">free themes</a> that work well with Orbit Fox, check them out.
+We've also built some fantastic <a href="http://themeisle.com/wordpress-themes/free/?utm_source=plugin-readme&utm_medium=orbitfox&utm_campaign=freethemes" rel="nofollow" target="_blank">free themes</a> that work well with Orbit Fox, check them out.

-== Frequently Asked Questions ==
+## Frequently Asked Questions ##

-= How I can get support for this plugin ? =
+### How I can get support for this plugin ? ###

 You can learn more about Orbit Fox and ask for help by <a href="https://themeisle.com/contact/"  >visiting ThemeIsle website</a>.

-= What can I do with this plugin =
+### What can I do with this plugin ###
 This plugin extends the features of your sites by adding numerous features.

 **Why use our custom icons module:**
 - Choose from a large variety of custom icons.
 - No coding needed, you can leverage the power of our dropdown icons selector and choose the right icon for your menu.

-**Why use our uptime monitor module:**
-- Really easy to use, just put in your email and you will receive a message when / if your site goes down.

-**Why use our Google Analytics integration module:**
-- It's a one-click configuration.
-- Just sign in with your google accounts

 **Why use our sharing module:**
 - It's easy to use
 - Enable sharing networks right from your admin dashboard and choose on what kind of devices you would like to show them.
 - It’s fully customizable: You can easily optimise button location for according to the device your visitors will use.
 - Choose from more than 20+ social networks to share with full control for every device that your visitors use.
 - The sharing options can be positioned for the maximum effect according to whether the visitor is using a mobile device or desktop.
 Best of all they can be switched on/off from your WordPress instance.

+**Why use our header and footer scripts module:**
+- It allows you to add global scripts in header or footer.
+- You can add a script individually to run on a single page or post.

 **Why use our custom Elementor addons module:**
 - We offer new widgets to add more value to the content you can create within Elementor page builder.